 Level 2 decision making processes do not have specific requirements regarding when samples should be collected.
 For all types of data, OWQ will review the timing and frequency of your monitoring activities within the context of OWQ needs.
 Typical monitoring needs include the following:

-Fact sheets for these and other OWQ monitoring programs are available through IDEM Web sites for the Targeted Monitoring Section and the Probabilistic Monitoring Section, found in the OWQ Assessment Branch.
+Fact sheets for these and other OWQ monitoring programs are available on the IDEM Fact Sheets page.

 All data submitted is potentially usable for OWQ Level 2 uses provided it meets Level 2 data quality requirements.
 The framework does not establish minimum data requirements for Level 2.
 Rather, it is understood that the amount of data your organization collects is most appropriately determined by the individual needs of your project.
 The external data framework provides technical assistance in selecting parameters for your study and assists in determining the appropriate amount of data.

 Monitoring for Level 2 should include sufficient QA/QC activities to ensure that the resulting data is reliable for the intended use.
 While external quality controls are optional, some internal quality controls are required to consider your data reliable for Level 2 uses.
 Examples of internal and external quality controls are provided in Appendix B. Also included is a summary of field quality control checks and laboratory quality control checks.